w5xd/PacketThermostat/README.md

 notification exceeds the activate setting, and stops when a notification is below the target.
 The Cool mode also adds a dehumidify setting and a dehumidify output mask.
 When the humidity is above the setting, the Cool mode modifies its output.
-<li> Auto.<br/>The auto mode supports all the Cool mode settings and adds a heat target, a heat activate, and Stage 1, 2 and
+<li> Auto.<br/>The auto mode supports all the Cool mode settings and adds a heat target temperature,
-3 timings and output settings.
+a heat activate temperature, and Stage 1, 2 and 3 timings and output control wire settings.
 </ol>

 All the above settings are settable by radio packets or by a wired serial port, and all can be commanded to